cometbft/cometbft/spec/consensus/proposer-based-timestamp/pbts_001_draft.md

 ### Description

-In Tendermint consensus, the first version of how time is computed and stored in a block works as follows:
+In CometBFT, the first version of how time is computed and stored in a block works as follows:

 - validators send their current local time as part of `precommit` messages
 - upon collecting the `precommit` messages that the proposer uses to build a commit to be put in the next block, the proposer computes the `time` of the next block as the median (weighted over voting power) of the times in the `precommit` messages.